-The races were organized first as Montana’s Governor’s Cup Sled Dog Race in 1986 and they ran the first 500 mile race in February of that year.
+The races were organized first as Montana’s Governor’s Cup Sled Dog Race in 1986 and we ran the first 500 mile continuous race in February of that year.
 Since that year, Race to the Sky has been an Iditarod qualifier.

-In 1989, they became Montana Sled Dog, Inc. Each February, since then, MSDI has been hosting this distance race.
-It has gone through several distance changes, including adding a 250 mile race, a 300 mile race and changing the 500 mile race to a 350 mile continuous format race.
+In 1989, we became Montana Sled Dog, Inc. Each February, since then, MSDI has been hosting this distance race.
+We have gone through several distance changes, including adding a 250 mile race, a 300 mile race and changing the 500 mile race to a 350 mile continuous format race.

 We now organize three races “within” a race.
-We have the 300 mile distance race, the 100 mile junior continuous race and the 100 mile adult continuous race.
+We have the 300 mile distance race, the 100 mile junior race and the 100 mile adult race.

-The Race brings in a team of International Sled Dog Veterinary Medical Association veterinarians to take care of the dogs during the race.
+International Sled Dog Veterinary Medical Association veterinarians take care of the dogs during the race.
 These highly skilled veterinarians know racing sled dogs and are experts in their field.
 We are grateful for their assistance each year.

-There have been many changes over the past 36 years but one things remains eternal—the desire of the sled dogs to run!
+There have been many changes over the years but one things remains the same—the desire of the sled dogs to run!
 We use multi-use trails and once the dogs start, they are quiet and focused on their job.
 It’s what they are born to do.

-Race to the Sky is a Montana tradition and its supporters, volunteers and sponsors have been there race since its birth.
+Race to the Sky is a Montana tradition and its supporters, volunteers and sponsors have been there since the beginning.
 It is the volunteers who make the race happen each February and without them, it wouldn’t take place.

-The Board of Directors is a volunteer group that meets each month to make decisions about the race, host events, and secure sponsors for the race.
-It is a big time commitment but board members have a “can do” attitude!
+The Board of Directors is a volunteer group that meets year-round to make decisions about the race, host events, and secure sponsors for the race.
+It is a big time commitment but board members have a can do attitude!

 Montana Sled Dog, Inc., a 501(c)(3) is a nonprofit corporation under the I.R.S.
 Code and we welcome your partnership.
 Become a part of our awesome team of volunteers!
 We would love to talk to you about becoming a sponsor, volunteer, or race supporter.